Gopala I

-Gopala (গোপাল) (ruled 750–768 CE) was the founder of the Pala dynasty, which was based in the Bengal region of the Indian subcontinent.
+Gopala I (ruled 750–783 CE) was the founder of the Pala dynasty, which was based in the Bengal region of the Indian subcontinent.
 The last morpheme of his name Pala means "protector" and was used as an ending for the names of all the Pala monarchs.
-Pala does not suggest or indicate any ethnic or caste considerations of the Pala dynasty.
-He came to power in later half of eighth century AD in Bengal after being elected by a group of regional chieftains.
+Pala does not suggest or indicate any ethnic considerations of the Pala dynasty.
+He came to power in the later half of the eighth century in Bengal after being elected by a group of regional chieftains.

 Origins

 There are no inscriptions or monuments which may be definitely ascribed to the period of Gopala's ascendency to throne.
 He is known through the later literary references and genealogies in inscriptions.
 According to the Manjusrimulakalpa, after the end of the Gupta rule in Bengal, people elected Bhadra.
 He destroyed the Brahmana feudal lords, but anarchy still prevailed.
 After this, Gopala became king.
 He was of menial caste (dasajivinah).